aerospike-community/aerospike-nagios/README.md

 You can specify User and Password for authentication via the -U/--user and -P/--password parameters.
 The Password is also an interactive prompt if you leave it empty.

 If this is not preferable, you can also specify a credentials file with -c/--credentials-file.
 It is a simple 2 line file, with the username and password on each line, in that order.
 With this method, the credentials file can be secured via other means (eg: chmod 600) and prevent snooping.

+`AuthMode` is optional parameter to specify authentication mode.
+It's default value is INTERNAL.